 Meet with a Boston SSD Lawyer

+Whether you are filing for the first time or appealing, it can be beneficial to work with an SSD lawyer.
 If you need an experienced Boston Social Security Disability lawyer at Joel H. Schwartz, PC to help you get your denied SSD claim approved, give our office a call at 1-800-660-2270 or fill out the contact form below to schedule your free consultation today.